 No less breathtaking, the mighty Sperrins reach skyward through the heather-dotted moors of counties Tyrone and Londonderry.
-This is true hikers' territory, with 10 summits spanning 64km across sparse valleys that were hewn during the Ice Age; but if you're looking for a more relaxing trip, it's worth noting that National Geographic also named the Sperrins one of the Top 101 Scenic Drives in the World.
+This is true hikers' territory, with 10 summits spanning 40 miles/64km across sparse valleys that were hewn during the Ice Age; but if you're looking for a more laid-back adventure, take to the road.
+National Geographic also named the Sperrins one of the Top 101 Scenic Drives in the World, and driving here is thrilling.